PopaBogdan498/Site-TehniciWeb/README.md

-Desigur!
-Iată README-ul în format Markdown, adaptat cu numele și detaliile tale și fără secțiunea "6.
-Structura proiectului".

----

-# README: Proiect Web "The Legend of Zelda"
+#Proiect Web "The Legend of Zelda"

 ## 1. Titlul proiectului